How to Grow a YouTube Channel (Tips & Tricks)

 91448071 s

-In many cases, it’s required that you evolve your content as time goes on.
-Otherwise, you’ll likely find yourself stuck in an endless loop of uploading the same type of videos over and over again.
+In many cases, evolving your content as time goes on is required.
+Otherwise, you’ll likely find yourself stuck in an endless loop of uploading the same type of videos repeatedly.

-This is commonly seen with channels centered around tutorials since there’s only so much information that can be provided.
-A channel that centers on beginner Photoshop tutorials, for example, will eventually run out of new ideas.
+This is commonly seen with channels centered around tutorials since only so much information can be provided.
+For example, a channel that centers on beginner Photoshop tutorials will eventually run out of new ideas.

 Jan Sørup is a indie filmmaker, videographer and photographer from Denmark.
 He owns filmdaft.com and the Danish company Apertura, which produces video content for big companies in Denmark and Scandinavia.
 Jan has a background in music, has drawn webcomics, and is a former lecturer at the University of Copenhagen.